 of excess sodium and water held in the blood vessels).
 This condition

-is sometimes called sodium retention.
+is sometimes called sodium retention or water retention.
 If these people reduce their salt

 intake they lose some of the excess sodium and water, and so lose